mrbusche/backseatfan.com/_posts/2013-04-20-david-ortiz-this-is-our-fucking-city-nobody-is-going-to-dictate-our-freedom-stay-strong.md

 ---
 id: 10552
-title: "David Ortiz - "This is our fucking city.
+title: "David Ortiz - 'This is our fucking city.
 Nobody is going to dictate our freedom.
-Stay strong.""
+Stay strong.'"
 date: 2013-04-20T12:42:31+00:00
 author: Matt B.
 layout: post